 Are you on the Columbia transfer mailing list?
 Please make sure to fill out our inquiry form to receive more information about transfer admission to Columbia.

 Columbia College and Columbia Engineering are the undergraduate divisions of Columbia University; both serve full-time students only.
-Potential applicants to Columbia College who have taken a break of more than a year in their educations (with the exception of those who must complete national military service) or those who wish to attend part time for personal or professional reasons should consider instead Columbia University School of General Studies.
+Potential applicants to Columbia College who have taken a break of more than a full year in their educations after high school (with the exception of those who must complete national military service) or those who wish to attend part time for personal or professional reasons should consider instead Columbia University School of General Studies.
 Potential applicants to Columbia Engineering should proceed with this transfer application regardless of any break in schooling.

 To be eligible to enroll as a transfer student at Columbia, you must have completed, or be registered for, 24 points of credit (the equivalent of one year of full-time study) at another institution, as well as have earned a high school diploma or equivalent (by the application deadline).
 Candidates with more than four semesters of college coursework elsewhere are not encouraged to apply.
 Columbia’s academic requirements and institutional policies make completion of all graduation requirements in a reasonable and timely fashion unlikely.
 International students should read our International Transfer Students section.

 If you left high school without receiving a diploma in order to attend an early college program, you are not eligible for transfer admission and must apply as a first-year student using the first-year application, by the appropriate Early Decision or Regular Decision deadline.
 You will not be eligible to receive credit for such accelerated programs except for credit earned through standardized examinations (e.g., AP and IB exams); such credit will be limited to 16 points, the equivalent of one full semester at Columbia.

 Columbia also offers a Visiting Student Program, which allows students to take courses at Columbia for a maximum of two semesters.
-Visiting Students to Columbia College are not permitted to apply for transfer admission, and you may not apply simultaneously as a transfer and as a visitor.
+Visiting Students to Columbia College are not permitted to apply for transfer admission, and you may not apply simultaneously as a transfer and as a Visiting Student.